 Currently, Perl deals with Unicode strings and non-Unicode strings slightly differently.
 A flag in the SV, SVf_UTF8, indicates that the string is internally encoded as UTF-8.
-Without it, the byte value is the codepoint number and vice versa (in other words, the string is encoded as iso-8859-1).
+Without it, the byte value is the codepoint number and vice versa (in other words, the string is encoded as iso-8859-1, but use feature 'unicode_strings' is needed to get iso-8859-1 semantics).
 You can check and manipulate this flag with the following macros: